TREASURIES-Most U.S. yields fall on renewed recession jitters

 Rate hikes alone will not solve the tight U.S. labor market, supply chain problems, rising commodity prices or the effects of fiscal stimulus on inflation, said Nancy Davis, founder of Quadratic Capital Management.

-"We should not assume that the Federal Reserve will be able to control inflation," Davis said in an email.
+"We should not assume that the Federal Reserve will be able to control inflation," Davis said.
 "If the Fed is too aggressive with its efforts to slow inflation, they might end up hurting the overall economy and the jobs market."

 Treasury yields had fallen before the CPI was released from Monday's highs that pushed the 10-year note to a peak last seen in November 2018.